NotYours180/InputMaster/README.md

 A revolution of Input management for [Unity](http://unity3d.com/) designed for programmers, by a programmer.

-**Latest Version: v6.3.0**

-Uses Semantic Versioning (Major.Minor.Fixes):
+Uses Semantic Versioning (Major.Minor.Fixes)

-Major is obvious -- Some giant change or addition to the project was made.
-Minor versions normally indicate new features or existing feature updates, and fixes are... fixes.

-This was originally part of a larger project of random shit called BSGTools (BirdStreet Games Tools for short).
+This was originally part of a larger project of random stuff called BSGTools (BirdStreet Games Tools).
 This large package is being discontinued, and instead, its individual components will be distributed, open source, right here on GitHub.
 It is designed to be plug-n-play of sorts.
 Importing any BSGTools component .unitypackage file will import under a single BSGTools directory to keep everything nice and clean.
 Please note that during this update process, some documentation will be out of date until it can be updated.

 [BSGTools Unity Community Wiki Page](http://wiki.unity3d.com/index.php/BSGTools)